ericmjl/llamabot/docs/developer_README.md

 Make sure that you have followed the [README.md](../README.md) before jumping on the next steps.

-## Create a Conda virtual environment
+## Creating a Conda virtual environment

 It is recommended to have [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) available on your system.